theoremoon/silk/README.md

 - type inference is available
 - fully typed recursive function is available
 - mutual recursive function is not available even fully typed
+- nested function available (not closure! so could not capture variables)

 ## future works